leeahnduk/Conv2Xls/README.md

 ## Files
-Need to prepare Tetration Policies JSON file.
-The sample Tetration Policies JSON file is in the github folder.
+Need to prepare Tetration Conversation JSON file.
+The sample Tetration Conversation JSON file is in the github folder.

 ## Steps